1956 in the Vietnam War: October

-President Diệm announced the adoption of a constitution for South Vietnam.
+Diệm announced the adoption of a constitution for South Vietnam.
 The constitution gave Diem the power to declare and rule by "emergency" whenever he wished.
 It also gave him the right to suspend "temporarily" freedom of assembly, speech, and other civil rights.

 November

 Diệm dealt strongly with another group not among his supporters: the approximately 1,000,000 Chinese-identified people of Vietnam, the Hoa, who dominated much of the economy.
 Diệm issued an executive order which barred "foreigners", including Chinese, from 11 kinds of businesses, and demanded the half-million Vietnamese-born Hoa men, "Vietnamize", including changing their names to a Vietnamese form.
 His vice-president, Nguyễn Ngọc Thơ, was put in charge of the program.